datacarpentry/datacarpentry.github.io/pages/lessons.md

 ## Materials in Early development

-*These materials are at the initial stages of development, identifying the core concepts to teach*
+*These materials are at the initial stages of development, identifying the core concepts to teach and piloting materials.*

 ### <a id="dh-curriculum"></a> Digital Humanities Curriculum